PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 module below 2,000 lines and verifies that the implementation is absent from the legacy file.

+QLinearMatMul and QGemm were then moved mechanically into the dedicated 238-line `op_builders/qlinear_fc.py` family module, reducing the remaining legacy quantized builder from 2,850 to 2,634 lines.
+Pre-extraction ModelIR fingerprints are now executable regression tests:
+`633d083445fcf765023a948c038c0956c7a0b7646b73bdac0bb65cf4c14173c8`
+for QLinearMatMul and
+`bf71085f2cc3a5981b209b6d5b02cc65ea55a41251465229a5ef1636a319f70f`
+for QGemm, each with 9 operators and 16 tensors.
+The architecture test keeps both builders out of the legacy module, enforces the 2,000-line family limit, and includes the new module in the TensorFlow-import boundary.
+Sequential one-sample CRNN verification through the new registry path is unchanged at `max_abs=0.14842605590820312`, RMSE `0.0011565753987944503`, and cosine similarity `0.999999996846642`.

 `campp_vin.onnx` is promoted from an historical accuracy failure to a normal pass.
 Its concretized dynamic-time artifact fails during XNNPACK reshape preparation, so isolated evaluation now retries once, sequentially, with the